truenas/documentation/content/en/hub/additional-topics/community/MinIO Clusters in TrueNAS SCALE (DOCS-1499)/index.md

 title: "MinIO Clusters in TrueNAS SCALE"
 description: "How to deploy MinIO Clusters in TrueNAS SCALE."
 weight: 1
-tags: ["SCALE", "minio"]
+tags: ["SCALE", "MinIO"]
 ---

-On TrueNAS SCALE 20.12 and later, users can create a minio S3 distributed instance to scale out and handle individual TrueNAS node failures.
+On TrueNAS SCALE 20.12 and later, users can create a MinIO S3 distributed instance to scale out and handle individual TrueNAS node failures.
 In this example, we will be using four physical TrueNAS systems and creating a distributed cluster.

 ## Creating datasets

-Before getting started, create a dataset or other shared directory on your storage pool to be used for the persistent minio data (e.g. "/mnt/tank/minio01").
+Before getting started, create a dataset or other shared directory on your storage pool to be used for the persistent MinIO data (e.g. "/mnt/tank/minio01").
 Create datasets across all nodes in advance.

 On your first node, go to **Apps > Launch Docker Image**.

 <img src="/images/minIO 1 - Launch Docker Image.png">
 <br><br>

-First, enter an application name (we picked “minio-distributed").
+First, enter an application name (we picked “minIO-distributed").

 Enter “minio/minio” as the image name under **Image Repository** and select _Kill existing pods before creating new ones_ under **Update Strategy**.